justinddix/radchat/README.md

 This repository contains the complete Java source code for the client.
 The server code is not publically available.

-You are free to use the client and distribute it in source or binary form with or without modification, as long as you do not claim authorship of it.
+You are free to use the client and distribute it in source or binary form with or without modification.
 You can use it with the default server.

 If you would like a private server, you can request one, although there is a hosting fee for that.